TheForceEngine/TheForceEngine.github.io/ProgressTracker.md

 - [x] Weapon should switch when picking up a better weapon.
 - [x] The player falls when an elevator is lowering instead of smoothly lowering with it.
 - [x] Fix land sound effect playing too often.
-- [ ] Fix moving/rotating sector collision INF bug (blocks completion in Ramsees Hed).
-- [ ] Fix 3DO Second Height Movement/INF Bug (blocks proper completion in Detention Center).
-- [ ] Fusion Cutter secondary fire speed (it is too fast).
-- [ ] Elevators do not "crush" corpses (sometimes blocks completion in Ramsees Hed).
-- [ ] Fix AI Movement Bug when reacting to walls, impassable ledges, and drops (noticeable with Ree-Yees in Ramsees Hed).

 ### Level Transitions
 - [x] Escape Menu with Abort/Next Level.